cipheras/peerwatch/README.md

 ```

 ## Disclaimer
 *This tool or author are not responsible for any type of copywrite claim.
-This tool work similarly as common user visiting the source and stream videos on their browsers.*
+This tool work similarly as common user visiting the source and streaming videos on their browsers.*

 ## License
 **peerwatch** is made by **@cipheras** and is released under the terms of the &nbsp;![GitHub License](https://img.shields.io/github/license/cipheras/peerwatch?color=darkgreen)